Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-vote-councillor.md

 ## Voting for Councillors

-Voting for councillors requires you to lock 5 DOT on AXIASolar or 0.0083 KSM on AXIALunar for the duration of your vote.
+Voting for councillors requires you to lock 5 SOLAR on AXIASolar or 0.0083 LUNAR on AXIALunar for the duration of your vote.

 > NOTE: Voting and staking locks **can overlap**